This is a tutorial on how to use the Cricut to address envelopes.

 How to address and cut envelopes with the Cricut

 First, you need an envelope template.
+This Cricut envelope addressing template is available for free in my resource library.
 I have a standard A4 and A7 envelope template available for free in my resource library.

 First, write and adjust your text.
 You may need to adjust the spacing of the letters manually by ungrouping the word and then dragging the letters in place.